bugzmanov/nes_ebook/src/chapter_1.md

 Rust is a modern language with modern expression capabilities and impressive performance characteristics.

-> For an overview of the language, I recommend watching ["Consider Rust"](https://www.youtube.com/watch?v=DnT-LUQgc7s) presentation by Jon Gjengse.
+> For an overview of the language, I recommend watching ["Consider Rust"](https://www.youtube.com/watch?v=DnT-LUQgc7s) presentation by Jon Gjengset.

 The Rust programming language allows us to go as low-level as needed in terms of hardware and memory management, which is a good fit for the problem of hardware simulation.
 For example, NES has a Central Processing Unit (CPU), and the majority of supported operations are dealing with unsigned 8-bit arithmetic and bit manipulation.
 Rust provides excellent capabilities for working with signed and unsigned numbers of different sizes without any overhead.
 In addition, the Rust ecosystem offers a plethora of libraries that make working on bit-level data as convenient as it gets.